olaishola05/olaishola05/README.md

 ### Hi there, I'm Ola Ishola - aka [netman5][website] 👋

-## I am currently a full time student at Microverse, learning Full Stack Web Development.
-I Teach programming && Mentor beginners
+## Currently a full time student at Microverse, learning Full Stack Web Development.

 - 🌱 I’m currently working on improving my crafts in Web Development
 - 👯 I’m looking to collaborate with other content creators